astridx/meinblog/content/posts/joomla/46joomla-template-favicon.en.md

 In this section we create a recognisable image.
 In the first step, we choose an image.
 For the example, I chose a yellow PNG file.
 In the next step, we convert it into different formats using the website [realfavicongenerator.net](https://realfavicongenerator.net/).

-> Clear the browser cache if changes to the favicon are not visible during development.
+> Tip: Clear the browser cache if changes to the favicon are not visible during development.

 ### New files